j-tseng/junkSort.AI/README.md

-# dumpster-fire: an image recognition application for social good
+# junkSort.AI: an image recognition application for social good

 ## About the Contributors